-Here’s one example—from “Sorting Networks” in The Wolfram Demonstrations Project.
+Her’s one example—from “Sorting Networks” in the Wolfram Demonstrations Project.
 Each of these pictures shows a network that will sort any set of 16 elements into order.
 The “classic” networks at the top have simple structures.

 But it’s been known for a while that the best networks (shown at the bottom) don’t have that kind of simple structure.
 In fact, they almost seem in some ways quite random.

 Well, what about bridges?
 I strongly suspect that there are much better truss structures for bridges than the classic ones from the 1800s—but they won’t look so simple.

 I suspect one can do quite well by using simple rules to generate the structure.
 But as we know from NKS, just because the rules to generate something are simple, it doesn’t mean the thing itself will look simple at all.

 So what should the bridges of the future look like?
 Probably a lot less regular than today.
 Because I suspect the most robust structures will end up being ones with quite a lot of apparent randomness.

 Those new kinds of bridges being built may be a bit shocking at first.
 After all, classic regular bridge structures—and things like the Eiffel Tower—are icons of our modern engineering-based civilization.